What does sativa do to you? Effects, uses, and more

 When might sativa be the right choice?

 Sativa is usually the right choice for daytime THC use.
-If your primary wellness goal is to enhance your energy and productivity with some added euphoria, choose a sativa strain with energizing terpenes to support its uplifting effects.
+If your primary wellness goal is to enhance your energy and productivity with some added euphoria, choose a Sativa strain with energizing terpenes to support its uplifting effects.
 Some people use sativa to support relief from physical or emotional tension that may act as an obstacle to productivity.

 The bottom line